The Challenges & The Opportunity

 - Jackline also owns a small shop in Chalinze where she sells every day items

-Sevi is responsible for finance and international relations of Bongo Samaki.
+Sevi is a Director and Advisor of Bongo Samaki.

-- Experience in social business in Tanzania (tourism, solar energy, aquaculture/agriculture)
+- Experience in doing business in Tanzania (tourism, solar energy, aquaculture/agriculture)

 - Passionate about aquaculture and the science & economics behind it